nmeum/zig-riscv-embedded/README.md

 being developed in `uart.zig` and `plic.zig`.
 The `main.zig` file
 combines the two to output `Hello!` indefinitely.

-The application uses slightly modified linker scripts and assembler startup code copied from the [RIOT project][riot fe310].
-Refer to the license headers of the different files for more information.

 ## Building

 The code builds successfully with zig `0.5.0+5990929247`.
 The zig build